oreillymedia/t-SNE-tutorial/main.md

 * here is how we express this idea
 * we start from the distance matrix
 * now, we consider a Gaussian distribution centered on each data point, with a given variance
-* idem for the map points, but with a fixed variance
+* idem for the map points, but with a t-Student distribution instead (more on that later)
 * we define a similarity matrix for the data points and the map points: sim(i,j) is roughly speaking the proba that j belongs to distrib i. close = high, far = low
 * screenshot of the sim matrix
 * idem for the map points: we want the two sim matrices to be close
 * physical analogy: n-body problem with springs and strength (stifness?) depending on the mismatch. if sim(i,j) the same for data points and map points, force=0. if i and j are too far apart while they have similar sim, they are attracted. if they are too close while they have different sim, they are repelled
-* plot (sim_map(i, j), strength) for all distances between the map points (i,j)
+* there is a trick in the choice of the distribution.
+We have chosen a Gaussian distribution for the data points.
+Why not the same for map points?
+Answer = scaling of the n-dim ball volume.
+When reducing dimension, there is an inbalance in the distances between similar points and dissimilar points.
+There is too much attraction between the points (original SNE).
+The authors chose to compensate this inbalance by taking a non-Gaussian distribution with a much heavier tail.
+This allows dissimilar points to be much further away in the 2D space. (plot Gaussian vs Cauchy distrib)
 * we let the system evolve according to law of physics
-* mathematically, what we're doing is that we minimize the KL divergence between the sim matrices. (formula of KL and its gradient) gradient descent. it is remarkable that this sound mathematical model corresponds to this intuitive physical formulation.
+* mathematically, what we're doing is that we minimize the KL divergence between the sim matrices. (formula of KL and its gradient) gradient descent. it is remarkable that this sound mathematical model corresponds to this intuitive physical formulation. (formula of SNE KL as well) animation
-* screenshot from the paper [Hinton, Roweis, 2002]

-Limitations of SNE

-* First, it is not symmetric, this is solved by considering **
-* More importantly,

 Some imports.